From the Director's Desk

 The following editorial by ASW director David H. Green appeared in the February, 1990, issue of our customer newsmagazine Chrestologia.
 It is presented here for those visitors to our web site who might be curious as to exactly how and why we choose to custom-voice and custom-tune every recorder and other historical woodwind instrument sold by our workshop, as well as those who wish to improve the tuning and intonation in their own playing.

 From time to time we have found it necessary to delve into the seemingly forbidding realm of musical instrument acoustics for the benefit of our readers; this would seem to be another one of those times.
 Please rest assured that we have no intention to provide a complete grounding in musical instrument acoustics.
 There are many books in print on the subject, ranging from casual sources of information for the armchair musician to ponderous scientific tomes bristling with calculus and impenetrable jargon.
-Our intention here is to present a few miscellaneous observations and facts of a non-technical sort obiter dicta Have no fear; we promise not to get involved with logarithms, antinodes, and other nasty things that go bump in the night.
+Our intention here is to present a few miscellaneous observations and facts of a non-technical sort obiter dicta.
+Have no fear; we promise not to get involved with logarithms, antinodes, and other nasty things that go bump in the night.

 While acoustical studies can be admittedly dull and boring to many people and downright terrifying to confirmed mathophobes, the fact remains that most musicians know very little about the physical principles which cause their instruments to function (or malfunction) as they do.
 There are, however, many simple facts about acoustics which can have a direct bearing on instrument selection and playing technique and yet are largely unknown or misunderstood among the great majority of amateur and professional musicians.